 To date, we have not experienced a material increase in climate-related compliance costs.
-However, evaluating opportunities to reduce our carbon footprint, setting goals for carbon reduction, and measuring performance in achieving those goals will be part of our environmental, sustainability, and governance strategy moving forward.
-We are currently working on completing our first greenhouse gas emissions inventory.
-Once complete, this baseline measurement will inform a long-term greenhouse gas (GHG) reduction strategy, including setting reduction targets and other key areas of performance.
+However, evaluating opportunities to reduce our carbon footprint, setting goals for carbon reduction, and measuring performance in achieving those goals are part of our environmental, sustainability, and governance strategy.
+We are working on completing our first GHG inventory.
+Once complete, this baseline measurement will inform a long-term GHG reduction strategy, including setting reduction targets and other key areas of performance.
 This inventory, with a base year of 2019, will cover three years of data and include Scope 1 and Scope 2 carbon dioxide equivalent emissions.
-The inventory will be prepared consistent with the GHG Protocol Corporate Accounting and Reporting Standard.
-We currently do not have an estimate of the capital expenditures or operating costs that may be required to implement our GHG reduction strategies.
+If the SEC's final rule regarding climate-related disclosures requires disclosure or evaluation of Scope 3 emissions, we will expand our inventory to cover these emissions as well.
+The inventory is being prepared consistent with the GHG Protocol Corporate Accounting and Reporting Standard.
+We are currently evaluating our GHG reduction strategies but do not have an estimate yet of the capital expenditures or operating costs that may be required to implement these strategies.